DNS for emails

 SPF

-For example, the domain owner (who can modify DNS records) declare that emails from @exmaple.jp should be sent out from the servers listed in example.jp MX records.
+For example, the domain owner (who can modify DNS records) declares that emails from @example.jp should be sent out from the servers listed in example.jp MX records.

 example.jp.
 IN TXT "v=spf1 mx -all"